 The annual one-day Symposium is open to the broader scientific community and it will highlight research from Core investigators and trainees.
 The Symposium features three keynote speakers from different disciplines whose work is relevant to advancing therapeutic discovery and implementation in kidney diseases.

 Our inaugural symposium happened on Friday, October 18, 2019.
-Read all about it here and see what we have in store for 2020's Innovation Symposium here.
+Read all about it here.
+We recently held our 2nd Innovation Symposium virtually on September 10, 2020 - check out our YouTube playlist of some of the presentations here.

 Back to top